Tempest Stele: Thera eruption

 The argument has been made that there was "a meteorological event of far-reaching proportions, one of the major aftereffects, we strongly suspect, of the Thera eruption" and that the stele reflects an eye-witness account of the eruption.
 Others argue that given the description in the stele, this is unlikely.
 Archaeologists have traditionally placed the date of the Theran eruption at approximately 1500 BCE.
 Radiocarbon dates, including analysis of an olive branch buried beneath a lava flow from the volcano that gave a date between 1627 BCE and 1600 BCE (95% credible interval), suggest an eruption date more than a century earlier than suggested by archaeologists.
 Thus, the radiocarbon dates and the archaeological dates are in substantial disagreement.

 In 2014, Nadine Moeller and Robert Ritner offered a new translation of the Tempest Stela.
 They believe the unusual weather patterns described on the slab were the result of a massive volcano explosion at Thera.
 They also suggest that the Egyptian pharaoh Ahmose I ruled at a time closer to the Thera eruption than previously thought; in the conventional but disputed Egyptian chronology he ruled from c.
 1539–1514 BC.
 The time of Ahmose I rule is under dispute for other reasons, and he has been assigned a reign from 1570–1546, 1560–1537, 1551–1527 and 1539–1514 by various sources.
 A medical examination of his mummy indicates that he died when he was about thirty-five, supporting a 25-year reign if he came to the throne at the age of 10.
 The radiocarbon date range for the start of his reign is 1570–1544 BC, the mean point of which is 1557 BC.
 Additional scientific research published in 2018 also suggests a correlation.

-Volcanic eruptions are frequently accompanied by earthquakes.
-Egypt is one of few African nations that is occasionally hit by strong earthquakes.
-So it is possible that Egypt was affected by the atmospheric effects of the Minoan eruption.